OpenEvalProject/evals/manuscripts/elife-84617/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03yghzc09 Living Systems Institute, University of Exeter Exeter United Kingdom
+1. Living Systems Institute, University of Exeter Exeter United Kingdom ([ROR:03yghzc09](https://ror.org/03yghzc09))
-2. https://ror.org/03yghzc09 Faculty of Environment, Science and Economy, University of Exeter Exeter United Kingdom
+2. Faculty of Environment, Science and Economy, University of Exeter Exeter United Kingdom ([ROR:03yghzc09](https://ror.org/03yghzc09))
-3. https://ror.org/03yghzc09 Faculty of Health and Life Sciences, University of Exeter Exeter United Kingdom
+3. Faculty of Health and Life Sciences, University of Exeter Exeter United Kingdom ([ROR:03yghzc09](https://ror.org/03yghzc09))
-4. https://ror.org/02panr271 Department of Theoretical Biophysics, Max Planck Institute for Biophysics Frankfurt Germany
+4. Department of Theoretical Biophysics, Max Planck Institute for Biophysics Frankfurt Germany ([ROR:02panr271](https://ror.org/02panr271))
-5. https://ror.org/03bqmcz70 Malopolska Centre of Biotechnology, Jagiellonian University Kraków Poland
+5. Malopolska Centre of Biotechnology, Jagiellonian University Kraków Poland ([ROR:03bqmcz70](https://ror.org/03bqmcz70))
-6. https://ror.org/02g40zn06 Institute of Psychiatry and Neurosciences of Paris, Inserm UMR1266 - Université Paris Cité Paris France
+6. Institute of Psychiatry and Neurosciences of Paris, Inserm UMR1266 - Université Paris Cité Paris France ([ROR:02g40zn06](https://ror.org/02g40zn06))
-7. https://ror.org/040pk9f39 GHU Psychiatrie et Neurosciences de Paris Paris France
+7. GHU Psychiatrie et Neurosciences de Paris Paris France ([ROR:040pk9f39](https://ror.org/040pk9f39))
-8. https://ror.org/03yghzc09 Henry Wellcome Building for Biocatalysis, Biosciences, Faculty of Health and Life Sciences, University of Exeter Exeter United Kingdom
+8. Henry Wellcome Building for Biocatalysis, Biosciences, Faculty of Health and Life Sciences, University of Exeter Exeter United Kingdom ([ROR:03yghzc09](https://ror.org/03yghzc09))

 † Corresponding author

 ## Abstract

 Surface layers (S-layers) are resilient two-dimensional protein lattices that encapsulate many bacteria and most archaea.
 In archaea, S-layers usually form the only structural component of the cell wall and thus act as the final frontier between the cell and its environment.
 Therefore, S-layers are crucial for supporting microbial life.
 Notwithstanding their importance, little is known about archaeal S-layers at the atomic level.
-Here, we combined single-particle cryo electron microscopy, cryo electron tomography, and Alphafold2 predictions to generate an atomic model of the two-component S-layer of Sulfolobus acidocaldarius .
+Here, we combined single-particle cryo electron microscopy, cryo electron tomography, and Alphafold2 predictions to generate an atomic model of the two-component S-layer of Sulfolobus acidocaldarius.
 The outer component of this S-layer (SlaA) is a flexible, highly glycosylated, and stable protein.
 Together with the inner and membrane-bound component (SlaB), they assemble into a porous and interwoven lattice.
 We hypothesise that jackknife-like conformational changes in SlaA play important roles in S-layer assembly.

 ## Introduction